 Growth in the economy is, with good reason, typically viewed in a positive light.
 A growing economy creates jobs, gives people more purchasing power, and increases the average standard of living.
-The economic boom on Saskatchewan in recent years has created all these benefits for most residents of the province.
+The economic boom in Saskatchewan in recent years has created all these benefits for most residents of the province.

 However, some indicators might be cause for alarm in the province.
 This economic growth has made Saskatchewan residents much less hesitant to take on new consumer debt.
 The Saskatchewan Chamber of Commerce and the Certified General Accounts Association of Saskatchewan report that this increase in debt has not been fueled primarily by the acquisition of secured debts and assets such as homes and other properties.
 Instead, consumer spending has led to this rapid rise in debt levels.